 Opening a New Credit Account

-Opening a new account can cause a short-term dip because:
+Opening a new credit account can cause a short-term drop in your credit score because:

 Applying for Credit Too Often